matical/himekawa/docs/GsfGenerationGuideForWeebApps.md

 This means you don't actually need to be on a JP VPN once you've downloaded it at least *once*.

 ## build.prop
-Besides region, GP filters (and subsequently prevent) apps based on your device capabilities.
-Dummydroid lets you register devices and spits out a GSF ID.
-This is how GP does its filtering.
+Besides region, GP filters (and subsequently prevents) app installs based on your identified GSF ID, which is tied to your device capabilities.
+Dummydroid lets you register a custom device and spits out a GSF ID.

-The props you should usually take note of is your SDK version (Android version) and OpenGL ES version.
+For games, just take note of is your SDK version (Android version) and OpenGL ES version.
+GP doesn't really care too much about the specifics as long as it isn't too ridiculous.

 Some relatively new games like Theater Days (ミリシタ) requires OpenGL ES >3.0.
 TD does actually support x86 platforms, but as of time of this writing, GLES >3 only exists on beta builds.